jasonhwardell/Phantom-Funeral/content/games/adventures/trfosk/_index.md

 weight: 10
 title: The Riparian Forest Outside South Kul
 description: |
-  A pilgrimage for 3-5 seekers to a forgotten battlefield and those who were left there.
+  A pilgrimage for 3-5 seekers in PILGRIMS OF MISFORTUNE and/or RODER to a forgotten battlefield and those who were left there.
 ---
 <iframe frameborder="0" src="https://itch.io/embed/1488193?linkback=true" width="552" height="167"><a href="https://jasonwardell.itch.io/the-riparian-forest-outside-south-kul">The Riparian Forest Outside South Kul by jason wardell</a></iframe>